Contact

 When is therapy recommended?

-I recommend couple therapy if you recognize yourself in one of the following descriptions:
+I recommend couple therapy if you recognise yourself in one of the following descriptions:

 I would like to encourage you to make individual consultations if you find yourself in the following descriptions: